ashutosh9951/atlan_lily/README.md

 * Publish Events to Kafka in Batches: Send these batches of events to your Kafka topic, rather than sending one event at a time.

-* Optimize Elasticsearch Consumer:  Make sure your Elasticsearch consumer (MetadataSyncService) uses Elasticsearch's bulk indexing for efficiency.
+* Optimize Elasticsearch Consumer:  Elasticsearch consumer (MetadataSyncService) uses Elasticsearch's bulk indexing for efficiency.

-* Optimize Neo4j Consumer: Ensure your Neo4j consumer (LineageService) uses batch transactions to update Neo4j in bulk.
+* Optimize Neo4j Consumer: Neo4j consumer (LineageService) uses batch transactions to update Neo4j in bulk.

 ### Real-time Ingestion mode: